USS Vernon County: Repairs, 1968

 Upon reaching the South China Sea, Vernon County headed to Subic Bay for generator repairs.
 En route and three days out of Vietnamese waters, her commanding officer, Lieutenant Commander L. D. Mott, was stricken with acute appendicitis, necessitating his emergency medical evacuation by air.

 Subsequently, Vernon County reached Subic Bay on 24 June 1968.
 Upon arrival, however, it was found that her generators could not be repaired there, so she moved for Naha, Okinawa, with cargo on board, en route Japan.
 She offloaded her cargo at Naha and proceeded on, reaching Yokosuka on 13 July 1968.
 There, the repairs were effected.
 While at Yokosuka, she received the Navy Unit Commendation for her service with the Mobile Riverine Force.

 Riverine operations, August–October 1968

 Vernon County subsequently returned to South Vietnamese waters, lifting cargo to Vũng Tàu and offloading it while at anchor on 14 August 1968.
 On 15 August 1968, she proceeded to Nha Be, where she relieved USS Windham County as support LST for Mobile Riverine Assault Force Bravo.
 For the next two months, she operated primarily in the Nha Be region but also at the junction of the Soirap River and Vam Co River.
 Midway through that period, the base was shifted to Dong Tam, where Vernon County remained until relieved by USS Caroline County on 16 October 1968.

-Sailing to Kaohsiung, Taiwan, with a cargo of jeeps, and encountering Typhoon Hester en route, Vernon County visited Hong Kong for rest and recreation before returning to Yokosuka in late October 1968.
+Sailing to Kaohsiung, Taiwan, with a cargo of jeeps, and encountering Tropical Storm Hester en route, Vernon County visited Hong Kong for rest and recreation before returning to Yokosuka in late October 1968.
 She remained at Yokosuka for the rest of the year.